What is PrEP?

 How do I pay for PrEP?

-Most health insurance plans and Medicaid programs will pay for PrEP.
-If you don’t have insurance or Medicaid, there are programs that can get you on PrEP at no cost or a lower cost.
+insurance or Medicaid, there are programs that can get you on PrEP at no cost or a

 How do I talk to my health care provider about PrEP?